imported-canuck/MATH271/README.md

 IV.
 Sturm-Liouville Theory: Applications to solutions of boundary value problems in spherical and cylindrical coordinates, generalizations.
 Legendre polynomials and Bessel functions.

+The aforementioned topics were not closely followed in my semester- nor were they in the listed order.
+I have thus attempted to make a more accurate outline pertaining to the subjects and topics covered.
+Every "chapter" in this outline has a corresponding set of notes (or will so, once I finish transcribing and uploading them).

+1. **Partial Differential Equations in Engineering**
+2. **Boundary Value Problems**
+3. **Inner Product Spaces**
+4. **Linear Algebra**
+5. **Sturm-Liouville Boundary Value Problems**

 *NB: The majority of the notes were written by hand (Goodnotes) and then transcribed into LaTeX through the use of automated software.
 Although I did attempt to manually correct any errors in the transcription, it is possible that I have missed some.
 Figures may also be missing.
 If you want a copy of the original handwritten notes, create a pull request with your email and desired sections and I will send it to you.*